Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: Results

 We estimate, Kendall rank correlation coefficient (a.k.a.
-Kendall's $\tau$) between EQW$^\mathrm{halo}_\mathrm{Ly\alpha}$ and EQW$_{\mathrm{HeII}}$, using all the data points from our sample and \cite{heckman1991a}, including upper limits.
+Kendall's $\tau$) between EQW$^\mathrm{halo}_\mathrm{Ly\alpha}$ and EQW$_{\mathrm{HeII}}$ (see panel (d)), using all the data points from our sample and \cite{heckman1991a}, including upper limits.
 We use python package `pymccorrelation' \citep{Curran2014,Privon2020} for estimating the coefficient (r) and p-value.
 Since the number of data points are small, we use $N_{boot}=10-30$ and find that the coefficients do not change drastically.
 For $N_{boot}=10$ and 100 realizations, we obtain, r=0.61 and p= $7\times10^{-5}$, for our sample, and r=0.50 and p=0.03 for \cite{heckman1991a} sample.
 For the combined data set, we get r = 0.52 and p = $3\times10^{-6}$.
+The same between \lya\ halo size and EQW$_{\mathrm{HeII}}$ (see panel (a)) gives r=0.50 and p=0.003.
+The \lya\ halo sizes plotted here are measured at constant flux threshold of $1.0\times 10^{-18}$ \fcgs\ for all the sources to eliminate the effect of different sensitivities reached for individual sources.
+The threshold flux level is approximately the average flux level reached for clear detections+tentative detections (see Table~\ref{tab_halo_props}).
 These results strengthen the suggestion that the presence of narrow \heii\ nuclear emission line is a strong indicator of finding extended gas around AGNs, especially around RLQs.
 It will be interesting to explore this in more detail for the objects in IFS samples.

-The middle panel of Fig.~\ref{fig_comp3} shows radio size vs EQW$_{\mathrm{HeII}}$.
+Panel (b) of Fig.~\ref{fig_comp3} shows radio size vs EQW$_{\mathrm{HeII}}$.
 It is evident that the frequency of \lya\ halo detection is enhanced among sources having large radio size and high equivalent width of He~{\sc ii} nebular emission.
 The low EQW$_{\mathrm{HeII}}$ observed for compact sources could also be due to the additional contribution to the optical continuum from the radio jets.